Tanisboxed/GeoSentinel/README.md

-# **WarLens: Real-Time Conflict Surveillance System** 🗺️
+# **GeoSentinel: Real-Time Conflict Surveillance System** 🗺️

 ## **Overview**
-**WarLens** is a real-time conflict surveillance and crisis analysis platform that provides actionable insights into global conflict zones.
-By integrating data from sources like the **ACLED conflict event database** , WarLens offers a comprehensive view of ongoing crises.
+**GeoSentinel** is a real-time conflict surveillance and crisis analysis platform that provides actionable insights into global conflict zones.
+By integrating data from sources like the **ACLED conflict event database** , GeoSentinel offers a comprehensive view of ongoing crises.
 The project automates data collection, classification, and visualization, aiming to assist decision-makers in understanding and responding to conflict scenarios effectively.

 ## **Key Features**
 ### 1. **Interactive Heatmap**